 The University's bonds have specific reporting requirements.
-These requirements include the completion of the annual audited financial statements within a specific number of days prior to yearend.
-The University was not in compliance with this reporting requirement for fiscal year 2018.
+These requirements include the completion of the annual audited financial statements within a specific number of days after year-end.

 The Series 2018-1 and the 2018-2 Bonds state that the University shall set rates and charges such that each year, Net Income Available for Debt Service is equal to at least 120% of Maximum Annual Debt Service (the Net Income Available for Debt Service Covenant).